 A Note On Open Access

 The ETC Press is Gold Open Access publisher, which means we make a free version of our publication available through our repository.
 We will continue that practice with Pamela’s book.
-However, University Archivist Julia Corrin and ETC Press & University Libraries Editorial Director Brad King are building an interactive version of this book, which means you will be able to link from the book directly into the Carnegie Mellon Archives.
+However, University Archivist Julia Corrin and ETC Press & University Libraries Editorial Director Brad King are building a mobile, interactive version of this book, which you can access here.
 We will have a version of the book up before the end of 2019, and then we will continue to build interactivity into this book as more of Pamela’s papers become available to use.